 Contact Lazor Rantas, PC

 Parenting time and visitation are, understandably, very emotional matters.
 Losing a relationship with a child you love due to a divorce can be devastating.
 You should consider your legal options because there are laws in place to protect you.
-Contact Lazor Rantas, PC today to discuss your case with one of our Chatham family law attorneys.
+Contact Lazor Rantas, PC today and read our free child custody guide for assistance with any custody or parenting time matter.